 Hay Baler Accidents

-A hay baler packs and ties the hay into bundles (bales) for ease with handling and shipping.
+A hay baler packs and ties the hay into bundles (bales) for the ease with handling and shipping.

 Hay baler accidents are the cause of approximately half of the reported machine-related injuries on farms.
 This is according to the National Safety Council.